- ATFM delays in Europe Europe ATC delays rose 114pc between 2015 and 2024

-Air traffic control (ATC) delays across Europe caused substantial delays in 2025, even when excluding days lost to strikes.
+IATA estimates European Air traffic control (ATC) delays rose 114pc between 2015 and 2024, even when excluding days lost to strikes.
 Navigation service providers failed to deliver acceptable performance while continuing to pass all costs directly to airlines.
 These inefficiencies contribute to an estimated 10-12% unnecessary CO2 emissions from European flights because the long-promised Single European Sky reform remains unimplemented.
 Political closure of airspace for non-security reasons added further disruption and cost in several regions.

 Willie Walsh told the IATA Global Media Day in Geneva that monopolistic air navigation providers face no penalty for poor service because the same regulators oversee both performance and charges.
 Airlines bear the financial burden twice: once through higher ATC fees and again through passenger compensation payments triggered by controllable delays.
 Walsh stated that politicians and regulators do not fully grasp the root causes of the problem.